-A Trump Golf Course Said It Gave Millions To Charity; Here's What The Numbers Say
+A Trump Golf Course Said It Gave Millions To Charity.
+Here's What The Numbers Say

 A controversial source for the $5 million estimate

 So how does the total charitable giving of Trump's golf club stack up?
-NPR was able to verify only about $800,000 in charitable gifts, even treating in-kind donations at full-market value.
+NPR was able to verify only about $800,000 in charitable gifts, even treating in-kind donations at full market value.

 Because the Trump Organization did not respond, NPR could not ask how the club reached the $5 million figure listed on its website.

-It's possible the club was including a sometimes-controversial federal tax break: conservation easements.
+It's possible the club was including a sometimes controversial federal tax break: conservation easements.

-In January 2015, Trump made an agreement with the Palos Verdes Peninsula Land Conservancy to set aside the golf course's 11.5 acre driving range as environmentally valuable open space.
+In January 2015, Trump made an agreement with the Palos Verdes Peninsula Land Conservancy to set aside the golf course's 11.5-acre driving range as environmentally valuable open space.

 "The easement protects the land and prohibits harmful uses on the property such as dumping, landfill, and also has restrictions on waste and impermeable surfacing among many other items," said a press release from the land conservancy.
-Trump said the easement represented a significant gift, because the land was worth "much more than $25 million," and he could make a windfall if he built and sold houses on that property.
+Trump said the easement represented a significant gift, because the land was worth "much more than $25 million," and he could get a windfall if he built and sold houses on that property.

-Though, as the Associated Press has reported, it's unclear if Trump ever had concrete plans to build houses on the property.
-City officials also told NPR that Trump faced significant barriers to building because of the area's geologic instability.
+Though, as The Associated Press has reported, it's unclear whether Trump ever had concrete plans to build houses on the property.
+City officials also told NPR that Trump faced significant barriers to building because of the area's geological instability.

-Conservation easements can help protect the environment, and can also offer valuable tax breaks for companies, especially golf courses.
+Conservation easements can help protect the environment and can also offer valuable tax breaks for companies, especially golf courses.
 They've also come under increased scrutiny from the Internal Revenue Service.

 Trump's California golf course before and after the agreement looks the same.
 The driving range is still a driving range.

-"The smell test isn't great in that case," Harold, of Guidestar, said.
+"The smell test isn't great in that case," Harold, of GuideStar, said.
 Claiming a charitable donation for preserving a driving range as open space "doesn't feel like a sacrifice."

 It's unclear what, if any, deductions Trump or the Trump Organization claimed from the easement agreement.
 The land conservancy itself says it does not assign dollar values to the land.
-So that may be a question only Trump's tax returns could answer.
+So that may be a question only Trump's tax returns can answer.

 He has not released those.